danbev/learning-iot/doc/usart.md

             ↑
          7 ticks
 ```
 This is done to estimate the middle of each bit.
-So when can then count from
+So it can then count from
 0 to 15 and then we know that is the first data bit (data bit 0) and that value
 can be read into a register:
 ```